thinkspaces/thinkspaces-react/docs/database.md

 Notes:

 - Behind the scenes, this method calls `Project().deleteTag(tagInstance)` on every tag the project document has in its tags array.

+#### Project().deleteTeam()

+`Project().deleteTeamUser(userInstance)` deletes a specified user from the Project's team.
+What if you wanted to delete all the users the project team is associated with?
+That's where `Project().deleteTeam()` comes in.
+It is useful from a functional perspective.

+Notes:

+- Behind the scenes, this method calls `Project().deleteTeamUser(userInstance)` on every user the project document has in its team array.

 #### Project().deleteTeamUser(userInstance)